Free Shipping on All LED Grow Lights & Grow Tents. WhatsApp: +27 72 358 4271 Product Enquiries Welcome

 Step 4: Choose climate control and monitor

 After selecting the lighting and climate control equipment, you will need to perform its functions automatically.
-Although there are complex (expensive) equipment available to control lights, temperature, humidity and carbon dioxide levels, beginners will usually need a simple 24-hour light timer and an adjustable thermostat switch (for exhaust fans).
+Although there is complex equipment available, beginners will usually need a simple 24-hour light timer and an adjustable thermostat switch.

-Importance of Light-Dark Cycles in Indoor Cannabis Cultivation: Managing the light schedule is critical when growing cannabis indoors.
+• Importance of Light-Dark Cycles: Managing the light schedule is critical.
 Typically, during the vegetative stage, lights should be on for 18 hours out of every 24-hour period.
 When you’re ready for the plants to flower, adjust the light cycle to 12 hours on.
-Consistency is key—lights should switch on and off at the same times each day to avoid stressing the plants, making a timer an essential tool.
-You can also use a timer for the exhaust fan, but spending a few more dollars on the thermostat is a better option.
+Consistency is key, making a timer an essential tool.

-Utilizing a Thermostat for Efficient Climate Control: For basic setups, simply set your thermostat to the maximum desired temperature for your growing area, and connect the exhaust fan to it.
-The fan will activate once the temperature exceeds your preset limit and will continue until it falls a few degrees below, ensuring energy efficiency and stable environmental conditions.
+• Utilizing a Thermostat: Simply set your thermostat to the maximum desired temperature for your growing area, and connect the exhaust fan to it.
+The fan will activate once the temperature exceeds your preset limit, ensuring stable environmental conditions.
+You need to ensure the temperature is between 70-85°F when the light is on, and 58-70°F when the light is off.

 Step 5: Determine the growth medium for grow cannabis indoors

-The soil is the most traditional medium for you grow cannabis indoors and the most tolerant, so it is the ideal choice for the first time growing cannabis.
-As long as there is no artificially extended fertilizer (such as Miracle Gro), any high-quality potting soil can be used.
-This fertilizer is not suitable for growing high-quality cannabis.
+• Soil: Soil is the most traditional medium and the most forgiving, making it the ideal choice for the first time growing cannabis.
+As long as there is no artificially extended fertilizer (like Miracle-Gro), any high-quality potting soil works.

-Indoor growers are increasingly turning to soilless hydroponic medium for you grow cannabis plants.
-This method requires feeding concentrated mineral salt nutrient solutions, which are directly absorbed by the roots through the infiltration process.
+• Soilless (Hydroponics): Indoor growers are increasingly turning to soilless hydroponic mediums.
+This method requires feeding concentrated mineral salt nutrient solutions directly to the roots.

 The type of container you use will depend on the size of the media, system and plant.
 For flood discharge, the tray-type hydroponic system can use small net pots filled with pebbles or just a large piece of rock wool to grow many small plants, while “super soil” planting can use a 10-gallon nursery to grow some large plants.